Head Coach: Christopher Doran, Esq. (J.D.)

 Head Coach: Tyler Schwenke (Candidate for J.D.)

 After graduating from the University of Arizona in 2016 and starting law school in Phoenix, Tyler began volunteering as a coach for Sun Devil Mock Trial.
-Aside of school and coaching, Tyler continues to compete in mock trial with the Student Trial Advocacy Team at Sandra Day O’Connor College of Law.
-Tyler has also recently began working as a law clerk for a local criminal defense firm in Phoenix.
-This is Tyler’s second year coaching Sun Devil Mock Trial and he’s excited to get to work!
+Aside of school and coaching, Tyler used to compete in mock trial with the Student Trial Advocacy Team at Sandra Day O’Connor College of Law.
+Tyler has also practices law a local criminal defense firm in Phoenix.
+This is Tyler’s sixth year coaching Sun Devil Mock Trial and he’s excited to get to work!

 “When a team outgrows individual performance and learns team confidence, excellence becomes reality” – Joe Paterno